Animus-Blue/sonic-memoize/README.md

 The benchmarks were being run on sample sets of 1000 different arguments repeatedly.
 That makes for a realistic scenario.<br>
 [benchmarking code](./benchmark/index.ts)

-### Benchmarking memoization with one function parameter without Cache size limit:
+### Benchmarking memoization with multiple function parameters without Cache size limit:

 Results for function with multiple primitive parameters: